einschmidt/hassio-addons/caddy-2/DOCS.md

 ### Option: `args`

 Allows you to specify additional command-line arguments for Caddy 2.
-Add one or more arguments to the list, and they will be executed each time the add-on starts.
+Add one or more arguments to the list, and they will be executed each time the app starts.

 **Note**: The `--config` argument is automatically added.
 For more information, refer to the official [Caddy documentation](https://caddyserver.com/docs/command-line#caddy-run).